explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 Now we need to configure our linker.
 A linker is a program that takes a bunch of object files and combines them into a single binary, and - in our case - we need to tell it where to put the different sections of our binary so SBI can find them. `riscv-rt` already ships with a linker script.
 We will only need to tell it about the memory layout of our kernel.

-Since we're using the ELF format for our kernel, we'll be distinguishing different regions of memory TEXT, DATA, and BSS.
+Since we're using the Executable and Linking Format (ELF) for our kernel, we'll be distinguishing different regions of memory TEXT, DATA, and BSS.

 {{ figure(caption = "ELF Memory Layout", position="center", src="./assets/elf.svg") }}